 This exercise only takes a few moments to practice and can be done throughout the day, whenever you have a spare minute.
 It helps to separate and appreciate the difference between your internal and external worlds.

 Close your eyes.
 Start with your toes and gradually moving up your body ask yourself “Where am I tense?”
 Whenever you discover a tense area exaggerate it slightly so you can become more aware of it.
 Be aware of the muscles in your body that are tense, but don’t try and do anything about it.
 Next say to yourself “I am tensing my neck muscles…I am creating tension in my body…It is me who is doing it.”
 We produce our own muscular tension.
 Now, become aware of anything that is going on in your life that may be causing the tension in your body and think about what you could do to change it.

 Developing body awareness involves passively observing your body and its actions without thinking in terms of “good,” “bad,” “attractive” or “unattractive.”
 You can think of it like being a scientist investigating yourself.
 The aim is to detach yourself from personal criticism, and just be interested in perceiving, understanding, and accepting your body exactly as it is.

 This nonjudgmental awareness toward our bodies helps foster greater self-acceptance.

-Click here to book your free telephone consultation and find out how I can help you reduce stress and anxiety.Back to blog listing
+Click here to book your free telephone consultation and find out how I can help you.Back to blog listing

 You can use the link below to book your free telephone consultation, for any other enquiries feel free to leave me a message